innoq/tutorial-clj-webapp/tutorial/chapters/01_instructions.md

         <div>I am a subelement too!</div>
     </div>

-In Clojure we have something like a list (Vectors!) and something like a name (Keywords!), so we can combine them to get a representation of an html page.
+In Clojure we have something like a list (Vectors!) and something like a name (Keywords!), so we can combine them to get a representation of an HTML page.

     [:body
        [:h1 "Title"]